-Preheat oven to 425 F. Line a 9 x 13-inch baking pan with foil and insert a roasting rack.
+Preheat oven to 425 F. Line a 9-inch by 13-inch baking pan with foil and insert a roasting rack.
 Place the pork loin roast on the baking rack, fat side up.

 Roast for 20 minutes.
 Reduce heat to 350 F, and roast an additional hour (165 F internal temperature recommended).
 Remove from oven, tent with foil and let rest for 15 minutes before slicing to serve.
 Garnish with apple slices, if desired.